 Coordinate program enrollment: Congress should coordinate federal and state food assistance program enrollment with other federal social service programs to better serve eligible participants.
 One application could be used to determine adjunctive or categorical eligibility and automatically enroll persons in multiple income-based federal programs, including: SNAP, free/reduced price school meals, Medicaid, Temporary Assistance for Needy Families (TANF), Special, Supplemental Nutrition Program for Women, Infants, and Children (WIC), Seniors Farmers' Market Nutrition Program, and Section 8 housing, when applicable.
-If an interview is required for programs.
+If an interview is required for program eligibility, one interview should be used to determine eligibility for multiple programs.

 "It's not even access to the food that's really the problem.
 It's when you get there, you can't afford it.
-You're forced to pick whether or not you wanna eat healthy, or if you're gonna fill your family up on junk."